-When an optional ModBus or BACnet interface module is installed, the RS-485 cable is connected to these terminals.
+When the optional ModBus interface module is installed, the RS-485 ModBus cable is connected to these terminals.
 Use shielded, 2-wire twisted pair cable.
-If desired, the shield can be connected to ground by installing a jumper wire between terminals 1 and 3 on connector X5 on the optional ModBus or BACnet interface module.
+If desired, the shield can be connected to ground by installing a jumper wire between terminals 1 and 3 on connector X5 on the optional ModBus interface module.